-The SoftRepeater service monitors the performance on a station's wireless interface, analyzes packets to infer the existence of the rate anomaly problem, and executes a fourway handshake protocol to confirm that all participating stations have the necessary incentive to initiate SoftRepeater.
+The Network Coding Engine is an optional module that can further improve the performance of the repeater and the client.
+However, modifications to the AP are required to use the network coding engine and are detailed in Section III-F. In summary, the SoftRepeater service works as follows.
+It constantly monitors the performance on the wireless network, analyzes packets to infer the existence of the rate anomaly problem, and estimates the utility of initiating the repeater network by polling various counters of the wireless card driver.
+The service executes a four-way handshake protocol to confirm that all participating stations have the necessary incentive to initiate SoftRepeater.
 If this is confirmed, SoftRepeater is activated.
+We explain the implementation details of SoftRepeater in the following discussion.

-3.1.1 Detecting Rate Anomaly
+B. Detecting Rate Anomaly